ralyodio/node-startup/README.md

 	APP_DIR='/var/www/example.com';
 	PID_FILE=$APP_DIR/pid/app.pid
 	LOG_FILE=$APP_DIR/log/app.log

-CONFIG_DIR is optional and optional environment variable.
+	CONFIG_DIR=$APP_DIR/config

+CONFIG_DIR is required to be defined, but can be ignored.
 It is required for node-config: https://github.com/lorenwest/node-config -- if you do not need it, you can simply set it to $APP_DIR.

+	CONFIG_DIR=$APP_DIR

+If your are using node-config:

 	CONFIG_DIR=$APP_DIR/config